Lartu/cppregex/README.md

 Include `cppregex.h` in your project and you are good to go.
 This is `#include "cppregex.h"` for those of us that like to copy & paste.

+Examples for every function in the library are written in `example.cpp`.

 ## Documentation
 Cpp regex includes the following functions: